 Buying overseas insurance products is tricky.
 It is one thing to be in your own country, where you can discuss any complications with your health insurance provider.
 It is quite another to be overseas, alone and ill.
 If you face any problems, you cannot renegotiate the terms.
 Hence, we have put together a checklist that enables you to buy the policy that best fits your needs.

-- Geographical Coverage: If you are visiting Greece, you would most likely plan to visit nearby countries like Italy, Spain, and Turkey for vacation.
+- Geographical Coverage: If you are visiting Greece, you would most likely plan to visit nearby countries like Italy and Spain for vacation.
 But do you really want to buy new travel insurance for every weekend you spend at these destinations?
 That is why you must have an expat health insurance policy that covers you in several countries at the same time.
 It is best to buy a policy that covers you worldwide (sans the U.S. if you are not a U.S. citizen).

 - Home Country Advantage: You would, of course, be going back home from time to time.
 Why opt for a second policy for domestic coverage?
 Buy one that covers you everywhere, home and abroad.
 It saves you the time and hassle of familiarizing yourself with two separate policies.
 Also, it saves you a few dollars.